 In addition to the criteria specified under I.A., the following process shall be followed in making all initial appointments at or above the rank of associate professor:

 Before a new tenured or tenure-track faculty member shall be appointed at a rank at or above associate professor, the relevant Unit Personnel Committee and Unit Tenured Faculty Committee (holding at least the rank to which the faculty member is being considered) must review the candidate’s curriculum vitae and other relevant supporting application materials and vote on appointment at the proposed rank.
-The results of both votes and a letter describing the Unit Personnel Committee’s rationale shall be submitted to the Unit head/chair and the College/School Dean and are to be considered in the appointment recommendation.
+The results of both votes and letters describing the rationale for each committee’s vote shall be submitted to the Unit head/chair and the College/School Dean and are to be considered in the appointment recommendation.

 Before a new non-tenure-track faculty member shall be appointed at a rank at or above associate professor, the relevant Unit Personnel Committee and the Unit Promoted Faculty holding at least the rank to which the faculty member is being considered, must review the candidate’s curriculum vitae and other relevant supporting application materials and vote on appointment at the proposed rank.
-The results of this vote and a letter describing the Unit Personnel Committee’s rationale shall be submitted to the unit head/chair and the College/School Dean and are to be considered in the appointment recommendation.
+The results of both votes and letters describing the rationale for each committee’s vote shall be submitted to the unit head/chair and the College/School Dean and are to be considered in the appointment recommendation.

 In addition, consideration for appointment at a rank at or above associate professor may require a vote and letter of rationale from the College/School Promotion and Tenure Committee if specified in the College or School policy document.